Domhnall I, Earl of Mar: Family

-The last record of Domhnall was in 1297, and the earliest record of his son Gartnait as Earl was in 1305, therefore, Domhnall died sometime between these two dates.
-However, a document dating to 1302, suggests that Domhnall had just died.
+The last surviving record of Domhnall dates to 1297, and the earliest record of his son Gartnait as Earl dates to 1305; therefore, it is believed that Domhnall died sometime between these two dates.
+However, a document dating to 1302 suggests that Domhnall had just died.
 The document contains terms of reconciliation between Edward I of England and Robert the Bruce, and stipulates that Robert should act as warden of Gartnait.